Explore the world

 Most undergraduate students choose to study abroad in fall of their junior year.
 Our Office of International Education guides them through the entire process, from finding a program that meets their needs and goals, to applying, to working to ensure any health or safety concerns are addressed.

-With over 150 DU Partner Programs offered in over 50 countries, our students find experiences that advance their current academic work and passions.
+With more than 150 DU Partner Programs offered in over 50 countries, our students find experiences that advance their current academic work and passions.
 The Cherrington Global Scholars program helps offset some of the significant costs of studying abroad on these programs, like roundtrip airfare and visa fees.

 In addition to academics, students explore and surround themselves with new cultures and ideas while making connections with locals and other program participants.
 Prior to departure, students develop cross-cultural communication skills that help them maximize these experiences abroad in a required Exploring Global Citizenship course.